 Inner firebox: Brush the inside of the firebox clean from time to time to check the integrity of the plates and liners etc. It is not normally necessary to re-paint inside the firebox due to the high temperatures that mean that the paint does not have much effect before being burnt off.
 Steel and vermiculite board liners are resilient firebox materials and will give reliable service without major cleaning or work on the firebox.
 The liner boards may require replacement fairly regularly depending upon fuels and the type of usage experienced.
 Lining boards are not covered by warranty, as they are a wearing consumable part.
+Raffle: It is essential to check the top of the beffle for build up of soot and ash regularly when in use and

-Baffle: It is essential to check the top of the baffle for build-up of soot and ash regularly when in use and after a long period of no use.
+Baffle: It is essential to check the top of the baffle for build up of soot and ash regularly when in use and after a long period of no use.
 From time to time remove the baffle if necessary to ensure that the flue way entrance is clear.